ascl1u/animanga-genie/memory-bank/implementation-plan.md

 ## Phase 6: Deployment and Launch (Weeks 19-22)

-### 21. Deploy on Vercel and Cloud Services
+### 22. Deploy on Vercel
-- **Task**: Deploy the application and ML components.
+- **Task**: Deploy the application with client-side ML components.
   - Push the Next.js project to a GitHub repository and deploy to Vercel.
-  - Deploy ML components to cloud services (AWS, Google Cloud, or similar).
+  - Configure deployment to include the TensorFlow.js model files.
-  - Set environment variables in Vercel for Supabase credentials and ML API endpoints.
+  - Set environment variables in Vercel for Supabase credentials.
-- **Test**: Visit the live URL and confirm all pages (signup, profile, recommendations) load correctly and communicate with ML services.
+- **Test**: Visit the live URL and confirm all pages (signup, profile, recommendations) load correctly and the model initializes properly.

-### 22. Monitor and Fix Issues
+### 23. Monitor and Fix Issues
 - **Task**: Track performance and resolve bugs post-launch.
   - Use Vercel's analytics to monitor traffic and errors.
   - Set up monitoring for ML API services.
 - **Test**: Fix any reported issue (e.g., broken API route) and verify it's resolved on the live site within 24 hours.

-### 23. Gather Initial User Feedback
+### 24. Gather Initial User Feedback
 - **Task**: Collect feedback from early users.
   - Add a simple feedback form at `/pages/feedback.tsx`.
 - **Test**: Review at least 5 feedback submissions and outline one potential improvement.